Newgate Prison: Legacy

-The Central Criminal Court – also known as the Old Bailey after the street on which it stands – now stands upon the Newgate Prison site.
+The Central Criminal Court – known as the Old Bailey after the street on which it stands – now stands upon the Newgate Prison site.

 The original iron gate leading to the gallows was used for decades in an alleyway in Buffalo, New York.
-It is currently housed in that city at Canisius College.
+It is currently housed in that city at Canisius University.

 The original door from a prison cell used to house St. Oliver Plunkett in 1681 is on display at St Peter's Church in Drogheda, Ireland (which also displays his head).

 The phrase "[as] black as Newgate's knocker" is a Cockney reference to the door knocker on the front of the prison.

 In literature

 A record of executions conducted at the prison, together with commentary, was published as The Newgate Calendar.

 The prison appears in a number of works by Charles Dickens.
 Novels include Little Dorrit, Oliver Twist, A Tale of Two Cities, Barnaby Rudge: A Tale of the Riots of 'Eighty and Great Expectations.
 Newgate prison was also the subject of an entire essay in his work Sketches by Boz.